by Jason Wasserman MD PhD FRCPC

-A granuloma is a type of chronic inflammation that forms in an attempt to contain and remove a harmful agent from the body.
+A granuloma is a collection of immune cells and a type of chronic inflammation.
 Granulomas are made up of specialized immune cells including lymphocytes, histiocytes, and multi-nucleated giant cells.
 Pathologists use the word granulomatous to describe the microscopic look of granulomas inside tissue.

-Pathologists divide granulomas as necrotizing and non-necrotizing granulomas based on how they look when viewed under the microscope.
+Pathologists divide granulomas into two groups, necrotizing and non-necrotizing, based on how the granulomas look when viewed under the microscope.
 Necrosis is a type of cell death and necrotizing granulomas contain dead cells at their centre.
 In contrast, non-necrotizing granulomas are made up entirely of immune cells.

 Necrotizing granulomas are important because they are more likely to be related to infections such as tuberculosis.
 As a result your pathologist may order additional special stains such as a silver stain or acid fast stain to look for infectious organisms.